 - Working for effective policy, advocacy legal, policy, governance and management framework

-- to work for autonomous statutory Eastern Ghats Protection Authority
+- To work for autonomous statutory Eastern Ghats Protection Authority

-Following are the major events and activities so far…
+Major events and activities so far…

 - Regional Convention at Andhra University (Vishakhapatnam), 19 November 2011